Get tasty recipes delivered to your inbox! Sign up now

 Hamantaschen are sweet triangle-shaped cookies that Jews enjoy during the holiday of Purim.
 They are also great for gifting and a staple in our Purim Baskets (Mishloach Manot); you will LOVE them!

-The recipe inspired by Oogionet.
+The recipe was inspired by Oogionet.

 Ingredients Overview